caizikun/PICA-Python-Instrument-Control-and-Automation/README.md

 The modular architecture makes it straightforward to add support for new instruments or measurement types.
 Here is a simplified example of the required structure.

 1.  **Create a Backend Class:** Encapsulate all direct instrument communication (`PyVISA` commands) in a dedicated class.
-2.  **Create a Frontend GUI:** Build a `Tkinter` GUI to gather user parameters and display live data.
+2.  **Create a GUI GUI:** Build a `Tkinter` GUI to gather user parameters and display live data.
 This GUI will instantiate and control the backend.
 3.  **Integrate with the Launcher:** Add a button and the script path to `PICA_v6.py` to make your new module accessible from the main dashboard.

 ---